LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 By default, in-memory Derby database is used for persistence of the JavaBatch Jobs as configured in `fhir-server/configDropins/defaults/bulkdata.xml`.
 This database is destroyed on the restart of the IBM FHIR Server, and does not support load balancing.

-If one wants to support IBM Db2 on IBM Cloud, one should copy `fhir-server/configDropins/disabled/db2-cloud/bulkdata.xml` to `fhir-server/configDropins/defaults/bulkdata.xml` replacing the existing bulkdata.xml.
+To support IBM Db2 on IBM Cloud, copy `fhir-server/configDropins/disabled/db2-cloud/bulkdata.xml` to `fhir-server/configDropins/defaults/bulkdata.xml` replacing the existing bulkdata.xml.
 One can configure the Datasource by setting the following environment variables:

 | Variable          | Default     | Description                                                    |
 |-------------------|-------------|----------------------------------------------------------------|